Miserlou/Helix/README.md

 You interact with Helix by using and writing **Task Modules**, which provide a single AI capability, and creating **Graphs**, which describe a network of those modules and their inputs and outputs.

+Helix then loads the graph, runs all of the modules in their own seperate processes, handles communication between them, and provides a live web interface for interacting with them.

 ### Use Cases

 Though the project has lofty goals, Helix as a framework may be practical for all sorts of uses, such as: